Fellow-in-Training Intern Opportunity with the Toxicology Investigators Consortium (ToxIC)

 All fellows entering the second year of an accredited Medical Toxicology program are eligible to apply.
 The appointment is a 15-month commitment that begins in March every year and concludes at the end of June of the following year.
 ToxIC leadership will review all applications.
 The top three candidates will be interviewed by the ToxIC leadership.
 The ideal applicant should be self-motivated and independent, and have a strong interest in developing their skills in multi-center research in medical toxicology.
 These interests should be evident in activities and accomplishments in years previous to the application (such as previous research experience, a graduate degree, or publications).
 The applicant will be expected attend weekly ToxIC administration meetings and other conference calls as necessary.

 Duties and Responsibilities

-The term begins March 2021 and continues through June 2022.
+The term begins in March and continues through June of the following year.
 The ToxIC Intern’s responsibilities will include the following activities:

 - Attend weekly ToxIC administration meetings.

 - Be informed about ToxIC’s mission, strategic plan, policies, and programs.

 - Develop a ToxIC research project and/or be part of other ongoing projects.